Tullow Oil downgrades output guidance again as it restores dividend

 The London-listed, African-focused company announced revenues of $872 million (€782 million) for the first six months as against $905 million a year earlier.

+He also expressed frustration over the difficulties Tullow has experienced in Uganda, where a dispute with authorities has stalled a planned $900 million sale of a stake in a project to Total and Cnooc of China.

+“We’ve been trying to close the deal for two-and-a-half years now and we continue to work with the government...there is a desire by everyone to get the deal closed and move it forward but the challenge is turning that desire into the actual closure but we are continuing to try and push it to get it across the line,” Mr McDade said.

-Tullow reported a rise in gross profits to $527 million compared to $521 million for the same period last year as pre-tax profits rose to $268 million from $150 million.
+Tullow reported a rise in gross profits to $527 million for its first half compared to $521 million for the same period last year.
+Pre-tax profits rose to $268 million from $150 million.

-It also confirmed an interim dividend of 2.35 cents per share, representing a total payout of $33 million.
-The company suspended dividends in 2015 due to the oil price crash
+The company confirmed an interim dividend of 2.35 cents per share, representing a total payout of $33 million.
+Tullow suspended dividends in 2015 due to the oil price crash.

-“Today’s results demonstrate strong financial delivery in the first half of 2019 with robust profits and free cash flow,” said chief executive Paul McDade.

-“We are disappointed that a mechanical issue at our latest TEN well has caused us to reduce our 2019 production outlook; however, our overall portfolio of low-cost West African production continues to provide a solid financial base for the business, allowing the group to invest for future growth, continue to reduce debt and pay dividends to shareholders,” he added.
+“The first half financials are in good shape.
+We have another year of strong free cash flow with debt down at mid-year and gearing at 1.8x so the balance sheet is moving in the right direction,” said Mr McDade.

-The London-listed, Africa-focused explorer said first half capital expenditure toltalled $238 with the full-year forecast unchanged at $570 million.
+The London-listed, Africa-focused explorer said first half capital expenditure totalled $238 with the full-year forecast unchanged at $570 million.

-The company has a three-well Guyana campaign underway and it said its Kenyan oil development is progressing well.

-“Tullow has delivered a good set of financial results in the first half of 2019, with further reductions in net debt and gearing underpinned by strong cash flow generation from our assets despite the lower than expected production,” said chief financial officer Les Wood.